favour-olumese/ECX_30DaysOfCode/README.md

 f("Hello.
 I'm Edwin A.J, and you?") => "You. and A.J Edwin I'm, Hello?"
 f("What time is it?
 Hammer time.") => "Time Hammer It is? time what."

-**Note:** As shown in the example above, the order of the punctuation marks ("?", "," , ".") have not changed.
+**Note:** As shown in the example above, the order of the punctuation marks ("?", "," , ".") has not changed.
 Only the words have.

 [Execute code](https://replit.com/@favourolumese/Reversing-Words-Order-with-Punctuations-Order-Unchanged?v=1)
 [Read article](https://thecodingprocess.hashnode.dev/reversing-words-order-with-punctuations-order-unchanged)